Conference paper

 Abstract

-This paper presents a new hybrid topology for 48V to point-of-load DC-DC converters.
-The proposed three-level quadratic buck converter (3LQB) consists of a three-level buck converter at the front-end with an inductor-first buck converter at the back-end to achieve the high ratio conversion with 6 switches only.
-The three-level buck converter allows for the reduction of the inductor value, while the inductor-first buck converter allows for parallel conduction paths through two inductors to deliver more power, with phase interleaving for smaller ripples.
-These two factors combined contribute to significant improvement of efficiency and power density, and with the quadratic duty-cycle to voltage conversion relation, the 3LQB topology is also beneficial for high-ratio voltage conversion.
-The simulated peak efficiency for a 48V to 1-3.3V conversion using GaN switches is 95% and the estimated power density that will be achieved is 6.3kW/in3 for an output voltage of 3.3V and 1.9kW/in3 for an output of 1V with a max load current of 60A.
-Measurements are partially done; more results will be available after the student returns from his internship.
+This paper presents a new hybrid topology for 48V point-of-load (PoL) DC-DC converters.
+The proposed three-level quadratic buck converter (3LQB) consists of a three-level buck converter at the front-end merged with an inductor-first buck converter to achieve the required high ratio conversion with only 6 switches.
+The three-level buck stage allows for the reduction of the inductor value, while the inductor-first buck stage takes advantage of parallel paths through two inductors to deliver more power, with phase interleaving that results in smaller ripples at the output.
+These two factors combined contribute to improvement of efficiency and density, while the quadratic duty-cycle to voltage conversion relation provides the benefits of duty-cycle extension needed for high-ratio voltage conversion.
+The measured peak efficiency for a 48V to 1-3.3V conversion using GaN switches is 89.4%, 91.1% and 93.5%, and the power density is calculated to be 1kW/in3, 1.5kW/in3, and 3.3kW/in3 for an output of 1V, 1.5V and 3.3V, respectively, with a max load current of 45A.